 We tell ourselves stories in order to live, or to justify taking lives, even our own, by violence or by numbness and the failure to live; tell ourselves stories that save us and stories that are the quicksand in which we thrash and the well in which we drown.

-From her coinage of the phrase “mansplaining” to her ever-watchful eye towards injustices, environmental degradation, and the most untouchable kernels of hope, Solnit is a consistent writer and a contemporary force.
+From her coinage of the phrase “mansplaining” to her ever-watchful eye towards injustices, environmental degradation, and the most untouchable kernels of hope, Solnit is a consistent and contemporary force.

 Accompany The Faraway Nearby with tales from unparalleled storyteller Maya Angelou, who somehow, in the middle of a horrid century, presented us with unblinking light of being: I Know Why the Caged Bird Sings or her last book before she died, Mom & Me & Mom.

 Solnit believes storytelling is bearing witness.
 Peer deeper into this concept with Elie Wiesel’s testimony of the Holocaust or my own study of the limitations and burdens of being a witness.
 There is always an uncrossable frontier of knowledge when we try to understand each other.
 But we must still try.
-To do so – according to Solnit – is an act of love.
+To do so – according to Solnit – is the greatest act of love.3